MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 > [!NOTE]
 > In this release of the Readiness Toolkit, no add-in usage information is collected on computers that are running Office 2016.

+<a name="silverflash"> </a>

+## Detect Silverlight or Flash controls

+Silverlight, Shockwave Flash, and Macromedia Flash controls are blocked from activating in Office 365 ProPlus.
+To identify Office files that contain these controls, you can choose to scan all documents when you create a readiness report.
+This will scan all Office files, even if those files don't contain macros.
+Because more files are scanned, report creation will take longer.

 <a name="BKMK_AddInfo"> </a>